 C. Reels

 You don’t get reels in a dice game, making them an important part of picking up your catch after a shot.
-The fishing environment will dictate your choice of reel you will be fishing in, your fishing skill level, and whether you prefer to hand retrieve or (a) have an automatic retrieval.
+The fishing environment will dictate your choice of reel, your fishing skill level, and whether you prefer to hand retrieve or have an automatic retrieval.

 1. Hand Reels

 The cheapest and easiest option is hand reels.
-People who like the traditional approach must do it by hand, whether it is less convenient.
+People who like the traditional approach must do it by hand, even if it is less convenient.

 • Features: It is lightweight and easily attaches to your bow.